phyntom/leaderboard/TDD_FINAL.md

 <!---
 List and explain any proposed technology choices such as languages, frameworks, database technologies, or cloud solutions.
 --->
 * **Frontend**: React.js is strong choice for building interactive and responsive user interface.
-* **Backend**: Node.js with Express for building scalable service that will offer different API to be consumed by the Fronted.
-* **Database**: PostgreSQL or MongoDB for high performance and scalability.
-* **Authentication**: OAuth2 with JWT for secure access.
+React is first choice mainly due to its component bases architecture which make it easy to reuse components.
+Not only this but React also provide a good performance, and it is easy to learn.
+Another advantage of React, is its huge ecosystem and community support.
+* **State Management**: Redux or React Context API can be used for state management.
+Redux is a predictable state container for JavaScript apps.
+  It helps you write applications that behave consistently, run in different environments (client, server, and native), and are easy to test.
+  React Context API is a way to share state across the component tree without having to pass props down manually at every level.
 * **Real-time Updates**: WebSockets for real-time communication.
   There are some cloud service that can help to implement this feature easily like Firebase Realtime Database, Supabase, or Convex
     * Firebase Realtime Database: This is a NoSQL database from Google that is specifically designed for real-time applications.